apache/mxnet/scala-package/memory-management.md

 ```
 In the example above, we have two ResourceScopes stacked together, 4 NDArrays `(r1, r2, r3, r4)` are created in the inner scope, the inner scope returns
 `(r3, r4)`.
 The ResourceScope code recognizes that it should not de-allocate these objects and automatically moves `r3` and  `r4` to the outer scope.
 The outer scope
-returns `r4` from its code-block, so ResourceScope.using removes this from its list of objects to be de-allocated.
+returns `r4` from its code-block and deallocates `r3`, so ResourceScope.using removes this from its list of objects to be de-allocated.
 All other objects are automatically released(native memory) by calling the C++ Backend to free the memory.

 **Note:**
 You should consider stacking ResourceScope when you have layers of functionality in your application code which creates a lot of MXNet objects like NDArray.